Find My Cancer Drug

 Classification: Biologic Response Modifier

 Denileukin diftitox is a type of medication called a "biologic response modifier".
 It is designed to target the CD25 component of the IL-2 receptor, which is found on the malignant cells of patients with certain cancers.
-When bound to the receptor, the drug inhibits synthesis of certain proteins, and thus causes cell death.
+When bound to the receptor, the drug inhibits synthesis of certain proteins, causing cell death.
 The medication only works in tumors that have the CD25 receptor, so testing should be done for this before starting the medication.

-There are a number of things you can do to manage the side effects of Denileukin Diftitox.
+There are a number of things you can do to manage the side effects of denileukin diftitox.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.